vitest-dev/vitest/docs/guide/reporters.md

 ## Reporter Output

 By default, Vitest's reporters will print their output to the terminal.
-When using the `json`, `html`, or `junit` reporters, you can instead write your tests' output to a file by including an `outputFile` [configuration option](https://vitest.dev/config/#outputfile) either in your Vite configuration file or via CLI.
+When using the `json`, `html` or `junit` reporters, you can instead write your tests' output to a file by including an `outputFile` [configuration option](https://vitest.dev/config/#outputfile) either in your Vite configuration file or via CLI.

 Command line:
 ```bash